 View this post on Instagram

 Queen Street’s lone entrant to this list is a storied sports bar whose patio wraps around the corner of Chrysler Ave.
-Having just reopened after a pandemic renovation, their half-tray pizzas seem to have shrunk a little, but the ample cheese and quality toppings are as alluring as ever.
+Having recently reopened after a pandemic renovation, their half-tray pizzas seem to have shrunk a little, but the ample cheese and quality toppings are as alluring as ever.
 They offer wing combos and pub fare, plus some basic draught beers, but if you’re here for food, pizza really is the star of the show.
 A pleasant surprise that Niagara Falls’ best sports bar also has some genuine quality food.